 - No approvals or certifications

 To address these and other issues, AutomationDirect has packaged open source elements, such as an Arduino controller, into industrial form factors.

 The AutomationDirect ProductivityOpen not only gives users industrial-grade access to an open source microcontroller, it also marries it into a form factor compatible with proven modular I/O. Users can also incorporate standard commercial or industrially-hardened add-on “shields” for increased functionality.
 Unlike consumer-grade products, the ProductivityOpen line is tested in extreme conditions to ensure reliability, just like AutomationDirect’s PLCs.

 Developers can use the typical Arduino sketch software interface to program in C++, or they can take advantage of the AutomationDirect ProductivityBlocks graphical programming interface which simplifies many common tasks.

 With open source, users have more options to mix-and-match hardware and software.
 A new generation of users is more comfortable with contemporary technologies as opposed to traditional platforms, and ProductivityOpen is a way to bridge open source with proven technology, and to grow technical staff with new employees.

 Benefits and Applications

-Open source automation can be useful for OEMs, semi-industrial applications, or consumer-oriented projects where reliability is key.
+Industrialized open source automation can be useful for OEMs, semi-industrial applications, or consumer-oriented projects where reliability is key.

 For instance, a gardening hobbyist might configure a microcontroller to operate the vegetable hothouse and irrigation in their backyard.
 At work they could use these same concepts to automate much larger scale agricultural systems and equipment.
 Similarly, someone using a microcontroller in their home to remotely control light and other devices could extend the same concepts to automate lighting and environmental controls at commercial or industrial facility.